-Whether you are new to the Mile High City or have lived here for years, the Denver neighborhoods continue to evolve and resonate a certain charm.
-Many older established areas continue to exude a timeless appeal while other up-and-coming neighborhoods attract people with a modern vibe and energy.
+Denver's neighborhoods continue to evolve and resonate a certain charm and are the framework that make up our unique city.
+Older established areas continue to exude a timeless appeal while other lesser traveled neighborhoods attract people with a modern vibe and energy.
 Finding your dream neighborhood depends on a variety of attributes you find most important in an area.
-Before you buy or rent a home in Denver, read our guide to finding your dream neighborhood!
+Before you buy or rent a home in Denver, read our guide and learn some tips to find your dream neighborhood!

 There are a number of factors to consider when searching for the perfect neighborhood.
-Before you go on any tours, consider the following and make note of what you prefer in regards to:
+Before you go on any tours, consider the following and make notes of what you prefer in regards to:

 When you visualize your dream home, what do you see?
 Is it modern and sleek, a cozy bungalow or a more stately Victorian style?
 Do you want split level, two stories, or do you want to keep it all on one main level?
 When it comes to Denver architecture, the possibilities are as unique as your personal vision.